-Download DCPMM DUP from www.dell.com/support/drivers.
+Download PMem DUP from www.dell.com/support/drivers.

-- NOTE: Make sure BIOS is up to date with the latest version before applying DCPMM DUP. - 1.
-Boot to the operating system and execute DUP package. - a) On a Windows system, double click the .exe DUP file.
-Reboot the system and DUP will be automatically executed. - b) On Linux system: - 1.
-Navigate to the folder that contains DUP bin file - 2.
-Give read write permissions to the DUP bin file (Chmod 777) - 3.
+- (i) NOTE: Make sure BIOS is up to date with the latest version before applying PMem DUP. - 1.
+Boot to the operating system and execute DUP package. - a.
+On a Windows system, double click the .exe DUP file.
+Reboot the system and DUP will be automatically executed. - b.
+On Linux system: - i.
+Navigate to the folder that contains DUP bin file - ii.
+Give read write permissions to the DUP bin file (Chmod 777) - iii.
 Execute the DUP bin file (./) - 2.
 If operating systems is not accessible, log in to iDRAC.
 Navigate to Maintenance > System Update, upload and install the .exe file downloaded from the Dell support site.